Glancing at popular—and I mean world famous—coffee shops’ menus, you’ll see a new addition: cold brew coffee.

 Always cover your French Press completely when you place it in your fridge or even let it stand on your kitchen counter.
 You don’t want other food products’ aroma to draw into your brew.

 Don’t run out and purchase a French Press if you don’t have one.
-There’s an even easier way of how to cold brew coffee at home.
+There’s an even easier way of how to cold brew at home.

 Your mason jar—or most glass containers that can seal well—can work just as well.